Booming Berlin: Best Bets for the Artsy Traveler

 I can’t say I loved—or even liked—all the art exhibited in the Tate Modern.
 Several exhibits comprise contemporary and installation art, most of which was kind of hit or miss, in my opinion.

 However, the special exhibitions can be spectacular.
-I’ve seen a wonderful retrospective of the work of American artist Georgia O’Keeffe on one visit, and an exhibition of international surrealism on another visit.
+I saw a wonderful retrospective of the work of American artist Georgia O’Keeffe on one visit, and an exhibition of international surrealism on another visit.
 My husband, Gregg Simpson, was honored to be included in the catalog for the latter exhibition.

 Location of the Tate Modern